StrikerEureka27/mssql-knowledge/Guide.md

 ### ApexSQL installation

-Apex is an intelligence interpreter that help us to create Querys more faster.
+Apex is an intelligent interpreter that helps us to create Querys faster.

-First of all, we need to disactivate Intelligence from SQL server this is the default interpreter, so we go...
+First of all, we need to disactivate IntelliSense from SQL server.
+This is the default interpreter, therefore we go to..

 ```
 Tools > Options > Transact-SQL > IntelliSense > Disable